-The City agrees to provide an allowance for the purchase of uniforms to employees covered by this agreement in the amount of \$350.00 per year of this agreement.
+The City agrees to provide an allowance for the purchase of uniforms to employees covered by this agreement in the amount of \$350.00 per year of this agreement and a voucher of up to \$100 per year of this agreement for work boots which comply with uniform requirements.
 Employees receiving said uniform allowance will be in the uniform specified by the City at all times during work hours.
 Employees who report for duty without proper uniform shall not be considered as reporting ready to work.
 Employees shall receive clothing allowance within 60 days of the beginning of the fiscal year.

-T-shirts approved by City and denim jeans will also be considered proper uniform attire.
+T-shirts approved by City and blue denim jeans will also be considered proper uniform attire.

-Knee length khaki or denim shorts are optional uniforms.
+Knee length khaki or blue denim shorts are optional uniforms from April 1st through September 30th.
 Employees are required to wear and maintain their uniforms in a condition that represents the City in a professional manner.

-TUITION REIMBURSMENT
+ARTICLE 30 TUITION REIMBURSMENT